AhmadrezaNia/IoT-and-Cognitive-Computing-ECE479/README.md

-# IoT and Cognitive Computing (ECE 479) - Homework and Lab
+# IoT and Cognitive Computing (ECE 479) - Homeworks and Lab

 This repository contains my work for the **IoT and Cognitive Computing (ECE 479)** course, including two lab assignments and three homework assignments.